loginabhay/YOLO_Model_Evaluator/README.md

 # YOLO Model Evaluator
-Evaluates the yolo model and creates metrices required for detection model evaluation it can also generate the annotation from the detection model and save it as a text file in yolo format.
+Effortlessly run object detection on CPU using only OpenCV with this YOLO model evaluation tool.
+This tool is designed to evaluate the performance of YOLO models by generating essential metrics for detection model evaluation.
+Additionally, it provides the capability to generate annotations from the detection model and save them as text files in YOLO format.
+Simplify your model evaluation process with this straightforward and efficient solution.

 ## Installation: